ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/automated_v_and_v/index.rst

 .. todo::
   We do not estimate what the sensitivity and specificity values are.
-  We could estimate these from our priors, if desired, to help with choosing a cutoff (note that these would only be estimates, not exact values, when our priors are knowingly mis-specified; see "Proportions and rates" section for how we approximate a Poisson binomial with a binomial distribution).
+  We could estimate these from our priors, if desired.
+  Note that these sensitivity and specificity estimates would only be as good as our priors, and our priors are sometimes knowingly mis-specified; see the "Proportions and rates" section for how we approximate a Poisson binomial with a binomial distribution.

+  Having estimates of sensitivity and specificity could help with choosing a cutoff and a population size.
+  They would only depend on the priors and not on the data, and therefore would not change frequently, unless our sample size for (some of) our fuzzy checks was the result of dynamic simulation behavior.
+  As described above, changing the Bayes factor cutoff trades off sensitivity for specificity, whereas increasing population size improves sensitivity (at all specificities) but also increases runtime.

-  For now we have used a conventional "decisive" cutoff of 100.
+  For now we have used a conventional "decisive" cutoff of 100 for the Bayes factor, and in the PRL simulation we typically run the integration tests with 250,000 simulants, which is about as large as we can run in a reasonable amount of time (10-20 minutes).

 .. todo::
   There is potential to do something like a "power calculation," finding what ranges of true parameter values would be extreme enough to reject our hypothesis X% of the time.
   However, it is unclear whether this would add anything beyond calculating a sensitivity.
-  Both would depend only on our priors, not on the data, and therefore would generally not change frequently unless our sample size was the result of dynamic simulation behavior.

 Hypotheses by value type
 ++++++++++++++++++++++++